Stars1233/pdlp/README.md

 The `cli.py` script also contains a function `parse_mps()` that can parse MPS files and return the problem data in the format expected by `solve()`.

 There are some benchmarking scripts in `benchmarks/` that can be used to test the performance of the solver.
 One of them, `benchmarks/transport.py`, constructs transportation problems of different sizes and solves them on CPU and GPU.
 I was using this while developing the solver.
 You can also run `benchmarks/mittelmann.py` to benchmark the solver on a random selection of Mittelmann benchmark problems (what I report below).
+It will download the problems, extract them, parse them, then run the solver.

 ## Benchmarks